ironstar-io/testcafe-drupal/README.md

   argument is not provided.
 ```

 Add Image to a Drupal file upload field.
+By default it will use a placeholder JPEG file.

 Usage: